EXPLORING THE BELGIAN WORLD OF BEER

 To read more about my 30-year history with Chimay Trappist Ales, click here.

-I have enjoyed a multitude of Belgian beers for 30 + years now.
+I have enjoyed a multitude of Belgian and beers brewed in the classic Belgian styles from other countries for 35 + years now.
 And I wish to write about what I do know and have experienced.
 I strongly believe that educating yourself about beer (and gaining book smarts about it) is a good thing.
-To me, however, nothing matches the thousands of wonderful moods, moments, and experiences over these 3 + decades that I have been blessed to enjoy with this beloved liquid called beer… more so, Belgian beer.
+To me, however, nothing matches the thousands of wonderful moods, moments, and experiences over these 3 + decades that I have been blessed to enjoy with this beloved liquid called beer.

 GORDON A. PONCE is the main driving force behind Belgian Beer Journal.com.
 Since 1983, Gordon recognized that beers from Belgium were special, set apart from the typical craft beer.